PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Prompt Templates

-\paragraph{Keyword Extract Evaluation.} We utilized GPT-4o in an LLM-as-a-judge capacity to assess the Stage 1 Focus Query Extractor, setting the temperature to 0.0 for consistency.
+We utilized GPT-4o in an LLM-as-a-judge capacity to assess the Stage 1 Focus Query Extractor, setting the temperature to 0.0 for consistency.
 As shown in Figure~\ref{fig:prompt_keyword_evaluator}, the judge model assigns a score from 1 to 5 based on how accurately the extractions align with the ground-truth prescription.